pixel-ports/docs-pas/docs/user_guide.md

 ### Deploy/update a new OT version
 <div align="justify">

-As commented before, new updates are released a tomcat application (WAR files), therefore the only action to perform consists in redeploying the WAR file in the Tomcat8 server.
-However, it is recommendable to undeploy the previous OT application first, as it uses several threads to manage different tasks internally.
-Redeploying on top of a running application does not prevent the previous threads to stop running.
+In order to generate a new version, you will need to perform 2 steps:
+- Generate the tomcat application (otpixel.war) from the pom.xml in the code
+- Copy the WAR file under the docker-build folder and regenerate the image  (docker-compose up --build).
+There is a README.md file in the code

 </div>
 <br/>